mjanez/mjanez/README.md

 ---

 #### Collaboration
-Open to collaborating on geospatial projects, open data initiatives, and open-source GIS development.
+Open to collaborating on geospatial projects, open data initiatives, and open-source development.
 Let's connect and innovate together!